Mindful/site-3/content/blog/mwe-lookup/index.md

 ```

 This code takes an average of 28 seconds on my laptop to process (call `search()` on) 1,000 sentences.
-Fortunately, we can make this much faster using a [Trie](https://en.wikipedia.org/wiki/Trie)[^1].
-Tries are prefix trees most commonly built out of characters, but because we are dealing with sequences of words, we can also build ours out of words.
+Fortunately, we can make this much faster using a [trie](https://en.wikipedia.org/wiki/trie)[^1].
+Tries are prefix trees most commonly built out of characters, but because we are dealing with sequences of words, we can build ours out of words.

 ![MWE trie](mwe_trie.png)

-Using our MWE trie, we can gather candidate MWEs with a depth-first search starting at the root that aborts whenever continuing down a branch of the Trie would require constituents not found in the sentence.
-That is, we traverse only the parts of the Trie that are subsets of the multiset consisting of words in the sentence.
+Using our MWE trie, we can gather candidate MWEs with a depth-first search starting at the root that aborts whenever continuing down a branch of the trie would require constituents not found in the sentence.
+That is, we traverse only the parts of the trie that are subsets of the multiset consisting of words in the sentence.

 ```python
 class TrieNode: